ray155093/azure-docs.zh-tw/articles/connectors/connectors-create-api-servicebus.md

 <properties
-pageTitle="了解在您的邏輯應用程式中使用 Azure 服務匯流排連接器 | Microsoft Azure"
-description="使用 Azure App Service 建立邏輯應用程式。連線到 Azure 服務匯流排來傳送及接收訊息。您可以執行動作，例如傳送至佇列、傳送至主題、從佇列接收和從訂用帳戶接收。"
-services="logic-apps"
-documentationCenter=".net,nodejs,java"
+pageTitle="Learn to use the Azure Service Bus connector in your logic apps | Microsoft Azure" description="Create logic apps with Azure App service.
+Connect to Azure Service Bus to send and receive messages.
+You can perform actions such as send to queue, send to topic, receive from queue, and receive from subscription." services="logic-apps" documentationCenter=".net,nodejs,java"
 authors="msftman"
 manager="erikre"
 editor=""